11 Best AI Tools for Academic Writing & Research in 2026 (Tested & Ranked)

 Pricing:

-- Free Plan: Limited to 200 AI words per day.
+• Free Plan: Limited to roughly 200 AI words per day.

-- Unlimited Plan: $12/month (billed annually) for unlimited use.
+• Plus Plan: From around $12/month (billed annually) for unlimited autocomplete and edits.

 Verdict: Jenni AI is perfect for students and researchers who want an interactive partner to help them build arguments and structure their papers.
 Its source-based autocomplete is a standout feature that truly feels like a productivity multiplier.